Damien Harris Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- In his four career matchups against them, Harris has averaged 25 rushing yards per game versus the Dolphins, 32.5 fewer than his over/under in Sunday's game.
+- Harris' 25 rushing yards per game in his four career matchups against the Dolphins are 32.5 fewer yards than his over/under in Sunday's game.

-- The Dolphins give up 108.3 yards per game on the ground, the NFL's 10th-ranked rush defense.
+- Allowing 108.3 rushing yards per game, the Dolphins have the 10th-ranked run defense in the NFL.

-- Harris and the Patriots will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Dolphins have allowed 14 rushing touchdowns, 12th in the NFL.

 Recent Performances

-- Over his last three games, Harris has rushed for 138 yards (46.0 per game) on 27 carries with five touchdowns.
+- In his last three games, Harris has rushed for 138 yards (46.0 per game) on 27 carries with five touchdowns.

 Harris' New England Teammates